BToast7274/dotfiles/README.md

-This is a work in progress
+This is a work in progress, everything here probably doesn't work but c'est la vie